c_rotate(ENTITY* entity, ANGLE* angle, var mode)

 The following mode combinations are available:

-IGNORE_YOU ignores the you entity on collision detection.
+IGNORE_YOU Ignores the you entity on collision detection.

-IGNORE_PASSABLE ignores all passable blocks and entities
+IGNORE_PASSABLE Ignores all passable blocks and entities

-IGNORE_PASSENTS ignores passable model and sprite entities
+IGNORE_PASSENTS Ignores passable model and sprite entities

-IGNORE_WORLD Ignores all level blocks and terrains.
+IGNORE_WORLD Ignores all level blocks and terrains (useful for doors).

-IGNORE_MAPS ignores all map entities.
+IGNORE_MAPS Ignores all map entities.

-IGNORE_MODELS ignores all models.
+IGNORE_MODELS Ignores all models.

-IGNORE_SPRITES ignores all sprites.
+IGNORE_SPRITES Ignores all sprites.

 USE_AXIS